nategri/chernobyl_dice/README.md

 #### Description

-The Chernobyl Dice is a true random number generator that uses nuclear decays from a weakly radioactive sample as an entropy source.
+The Chernobyl Dice is a true random number generator that uses nuclear decays from a weakly radioactive sample as a source of entropy.
 It consists of four primary components:

 * An Arduino Nano microcontroller
 * A Geiger counter
 * Six uranium glass marbles
 * Nixie tube display

-Geiger counter events ("clicks") are converted into random bits using the following algorithm:
+Geiger counter events ("clicks") are converted into random bits by taking the mod2 of the total number of miliseconds that have passed since the device was switched on (e.g. the device outputs a "0" if the Geiger tube triggers on an even milisecond, and output a "1" if it triggers on an odd milisecond).

 1. In a ring buffer, record either a 0 or a 1, depending on whether or not a Geiger event occurred
 2. Debias this 0-dominated stream into an ubiased stream using von Neumann's method [0]